rickardlindberg/rlci/README.md

 I am still not sure how to integrate refactoring and design into an agile approach.
 It is supposed to be done in the background somehow while the main focus is delivering stories.

+### #6 Custom pipelines

+*There is only one hard coded pipeline.
+Make it possible to define more and trigger them from the CLI.*